 NUS is noticeably cheaper than many of the schools on our list, with a tuition cost of a little over $41,000.
 However, the average starting salary of graduates is also less than the other schools we’ve mentioned, coming in at almost $65,000.
 This is because a vast majority of graduates land jobs in Asia, where salaries in USD are lower.
 Still, the school’s most impressive statistic may be the fact that 94% of the Class of 2018 landed jobs within 3 months of graduation.
 The main consulting players here are Big 4 firms.
 If you are looking for an alternative to HKUST in Asia, and want to live in Singapore (who wouldn’t?), NUS is a great option.

 Do you agree with our list?
 Disagree?
 Is your program or alma mater mentioned?
 If it’s not, should it be?
-Comment below to let us know.
+Drop us a note to let us know.
 If you represent any of these schools or one not on the list, learn more about how we can partner with you to provide support for your students through digital subscriptions, workshops, and more.